teambit/docs/docs/workspace.md

 - For Mac/Linux - `~/Library/Caches/Bit/logs`.
 - For Windows - `%LOCALAPPDATA%/Bit/logs`.
 If `%LOCALAPPDATA%` is not defined, user profile directory will be used instead of `%LOCALAPPDATA%`.
 Further fallback options are available [here](https://github.com/sindresorhus/os-homedir/blob/master/index.js).

-There are three different log types:
+The three different log types in Bit are:

 - Debug log - `debug.log`.
 - Exceptions log - `exceptions.log`.